AK-Homberger/NMEA2000-SeatalkNG-AlarmBuzzer/README.md

 };

-Just change/add/delete alarms as wanted.
+Just change/add/delete alarms as wanted with the Alarm ID from LOOKUP_SEATALK_ALARM_ID

 # Update
 Verion 0.1 - 28.07.20: Initial version.